gouherdanish/gouherdanish.github.io/_posts/2024-09-04-monte-carlo-method.md

 ---
 ### Concepts

+#### Episode
+- when the agent–environment interaction breaks naturally into subsequences of repeated interactions
+- e.g. plays of a game, trips through a maze
+- Each episode ends in a special state called the terminal state

+#### Visit
+- Each occurrence of state `s` in an episode is called a visit to `s`
+- State `s` may be visited multiple times in the same episode also

+#### First-Visit MC
+- The first time a state `s` is visited in an episode is called the _first visit_ to `s`
+- This method estimates the value of state `s` as the average of the returns following _first visits_ to s

+#### Every-Visit MC
+- This method estimates the value of state `s` as the average of the returns following _all visits_ to s

 #### Experience
 - In Monte Carlo methods, "experience" refers to the observed sequences of states, actions, and rewards that an agent encounters while interacting with an environment
 - We assume experience is divided into episodes, and that all episodes eventually terminate no matter what actions are selected